 The successful channel update call returns a new block - block 3 - to all of the peers on the channel.
 If you remember, blocks 0-2 are the initial channel configurations.
-Block 3 serves as the most recent channel configuration with Org3
+Block 3 serves as the most recent channel configuration with Org3 now defined on the channel.

-You can inspect the logs for peer0.orgl.example.com by navigating to a terminal outside the Org3CLI container and issuing the following command:
+You can inspect the logs for peer0.org1.example.com by navigating to a terminal outside the Org3CLI container and issuing the following command: